Also known as: hindu push up, hindu pushups, swoop push up, swooping push-up, pike to cobra push-up

 How to Do Dive Bomber Push Up

-1. Start in pike: Begin in a pike position: hips raised, arms straight, shoulders elevated and head neutral.
-Engage core and glutes to protect the spine.
+1. Start in Pike: Begin in a pike position with hips raised, arms straight, shoulders elevated and gaze neutral; engage core and glutes to protect the lower back.

 Muscle Groups